-Qualified Low-Income Building: Any building that is part of a qualified low-income housing project at all times during the period beginning on the first day in the compliance period on which such building is part of such a project and ending on the last day of the compliance period with respect to such building Refer to IRC 42(c)(2).
+Qualified Low-Income Building: Any building that is part of a qualified low-income housing project at all times during the period beginning on the first day in the compliance period on which such building is part of such a project and ending on the last day of the compliance period with respect to such building Refer to IRC $\frac{42(c)}{2}$.

-Qualified Low-Income Housing Project: Any project for residential rental property if the project meets the 20/50 Test or the 40/60 Test, whichever is elected by the taxpayer.
+Qualified Low-Income Housing Project: Any project for residential rental property if the project meets the 20-50 Test, the 40-60 Test, or the Income Averaging Test, whichever is elected by the taxpayer.
 Any such election, once made, is irrevocable.
-Refer to IRC $\frac{42}{g}(1)$ .
+Refer to IRC $\frac{42}{g}(1)$.